-Find out why research is a crucial tool for both planning and running your campaign (with links to research advice to help you get the job done).
+Discover why research is a crucial tool for both planning and running your campaign.

 Somehow you just know the issue you’re campaigning against is damaging and wrong.